radgrad/docusaurus2/docs/about/f21-user-feedback.md

 I think RadGrad is a good help platform for ICS students.
 RadGrad's goal is to improve the undergraduate degree experience.
 RadGrad should provide consultants with better ways to help students plan STEM degree programs.
 This means not only helping students determine which courses to take, but also helping them to better assess how STEM undergraduate courses fit their future career and personal goals.
 RadGrad should help guide students to an appropriate undergraduate degree experience based on their specific interests and career goals.
 RadGrad has a lot of content and many tasks.
 As long as students complete it, it will be of great help.

-There are two additional photos in the screenshot.
-These two photos are about the first extra credit screenshot on August 31st.
-I forgot to attach the screenshot to the text box.
-Today is August 31stï¼Œ I hope to submit my homework in advance today to fix my mistakes last time.

 ---

 My RadGrad experience was a very eventful one that acted as a good eye opener for me.
 The planning portion was very helpful in terms of what classes are available at UH, as well as spacing out my classes.
 Prior to RadGrad, I had only thought of taking ICS 111 and 211 and did not know much about what courses to take after.
 However, the course listing allowed me to view what classes were available to take and now I know that I will be leaning towards the software engineering side of ICS.
 I also know the rough times/semesters I will aim to take these higher level ICS courses.

 Apart of the academic courses that are open to me, there were also options of planning out extra-curriculars such as clubs, jobs, and events that are available to me on my journey into the real world of working ICS.
 I plan on joining the ACM club, doing internships, and try to get a job that will allow me to gain experience of working computer science during my time as a college student.
 There are also lots of learning workshops that caught my interest through RadGrad; Cloud Honolulu, Google Summer of Code, and Career Fair were the ones to stick out to me.
 I also plan on doing internships throughout my College career before graduating and gaining the working experience before graduating.
 I plan on using RadGrad regularly throughout my pursuit into the Software Engineer field.

 ---

 My experience with RadGrad was pretty good.
 While I got confused on two tasks (opportunity and classes), It allowed me to get exposure on the different types of work and extracurricular activities associated with computer science.
 I was actually able to find some things I was interested in, and I thought that it was cool that they suggested some careers and extra-curriculars based on your interests and career goals.
 It also had detailed explanations of each item in the website which helped me figure out what I was interested in, as I have not heard of half the things on the website.
 The different opportunities on the website were also very nice to have.
 As a freshman this year, we didn't have as much opportunities to find out about the opportunities on campus, but through this, I found some cool clubs I was intrigued with.

-When I first got on RadGrad, I was a bit confused because I didn't know where to log in, as well as how to use the website.
-I feel that the video on radgrad, as well as the walkthrough helped me figure out the gist of how to navigate the website and use it to my advantage.
-A con I found was that I didn't plan on taking so much classes (maybe one or two more after this class) in ICS but it made me add a bunch of classes to complete the task even though I was hesitant on adding so many courses.
-I feel that if I was a computer science major, I would benefit from this website a lot.
+*When I first got on RadGrad, I was a bit confused because I didn't know where to log in, as well as how to use the website.* I feel that the video on radgrad, as well as the walkthrough helped me figure out the gist of how to navigate the website and use it to my advantage. *A con I found was that I didn't plan on taking so much classes (maybe one or two more after this class) in ICS but it made me add a bunch of classes to complete the task even though I was hesitant on adding so many courses.* I feel that if I was a computer science major, I would benefit from this website a lot.
 Even though I may not be one, I will most likely use this website in the future to find some opportunities I am interested in.

 ---

-About RadGrad, the new student walkthrough was smooth and user friendly.
-The only problem I had was that I needed to clear the high-priority things.
-I had to add a lot of things I didn't exactly thought about before in order to clear the high-priority checklist.
+About RadGrad, the new student walkthrough was smooth and user friendly. *The only problem I had was that I needed to clear the high-priority things.
+I had to add a lot of things I didn't exactly thought about before in order to clear the high-priority checklist.*

 Any feedback I would recommend in improving RadGrad would be not requiring to finish the degree plan because things may not always go the way it should be.
 But other than that, Radgrad is a good resource to use when thinking about future plans.
 Very good for planning.